-The Company determined that equity classification was appropriate for the warrants in the December 2015 Offering and the May 2015 Offering following guidance in the Derivatives and Hedging topic of the Codification.
+The Company determined that equity classification was appropriate for the warrants in the June 2016, the December 2015 Offering and the May 2015 Offering following guidance in the Derivatives and Hedging topic of the Codification.
 In making this equity classification determination, the Company noted the warrants had no requirements to be settled in registered shares when exercised.
-The fair value of the 5 year warrants issued in connection with the December 2015 Offering was estimated to be \$6.0 million on the offering date using date using a Black-Scholes model with the following assumptions: stock price of \$1.98, exercise price of \$2.30, expected volatility of 70.9%, risk free interest rate of 1.75%, expected term of five years, and no dividends.
-The fair value of the 1 year warrants issued in connection with the December 2015 Offering was estimated to be \$2.2 million on the offering date using date using a Black-Scholes model with the following assumptions: stock price of \$1.98, exercise price of \$2.30, expected volatility of 65.7%, risk free interest rate of 0.65%, expected term of one year, and no dividends.
-The fair value of the warrants issued in connection with the May 2015 Offering was estimated to be \$3.2 million on the offering date using utilizing quoted prices (unadjusted) in active markets.
+The fair value of the 5 year warrants issued in connection with the June 2016 Offering was estimated to be \$14.6 million on the offering date using date using a Black-Scholes model with the following assumptions: stock price of \$1.99, exercise price of \$1.69, expected volatility of 71.5%, risk free interest rate of 1.23%, expected term of five years, and no dividends.
+The fair value of the 5 year warrants issued in connection with the December 2015 Offering was estimated to be \$6.0 million on the offering date using a Black-Scholes model with the following assumptions: stock price of \$1.98, exercise price of \$2.30, expected volatility of 70.9%, risk free interest rate of 1.75%, expected term of five years, and no dividends.
+The fair value of the 1 year warrants issued in connection with the December 2015 Offering was estimated to be \$2.2 million on the offering date using a Black-Scholes model with the following assumptions: stock price of \$1.98, exercise price of \$2.30, expected volatility of 65.7%, risk free interest rate of 0.65%, expected term of no year, and no dividends.
+The fair value of the May 2015 Offering was estimated to be \$3.2 million on the offering date using a using a Black-Scholes model with the following assumptions: stock price of \$1.98, exercise price of \$2.30, expected volatility of 65.7%, risk free interest rate of 0.65%, expected term of one year, and no dividends.
+The fair value of the May 2015 Offering was estimated to be \$3.2 million on the offering date using utilizing quoted prices (unadjusted) in active markets.
 The relative fair values were recorded as equity.